Research & Publications

 Books

-Opium Slavery: The Civil War, Veterans, and America’s First Opioid Crisis (forthcoming with University of North Carolina Press
+Opium Slavery: Civil War Veterans and America’s First Opioid Crisis (University of North Carolina Press, 2025)

-“A Great American Fraud: The Civil War and the Development of Medical Capitalism, 1861-1914” (under advance contract with University of North Carolina Press)
+(in progress) “A Great American Fraud: The Civil War and the Development of Medical Capitalism, 1861-1914” (under contract with University of North Carolina Press)

 Peer-Reviewed Journal Articles and Book Chapters